 Although computer drivers ought to get checked and updated automatically through Windows updates, often they get out of date.
 Especially when users turn off the updates, which is a quite popular practice.
-Driver updater tools then become a helper, and in continuation to our previous Top-9 driver updaters review, we’d like to analyze few of them more carefully.
+Driver updater tools then become a helper, and in continuation to our previous Top-10 driver updaters, we’d like to analyze few of them more carefully.
 This is a Driver Booster review.

 Driver Booster is a product of IObit, a company founded in 2004 and devoted to PC optimization, security software, performance optimization tools.
 Outstanding products include Malware Fighter, Advanced Systemcare, Smart Defrag, etc. Today we’ll be looking at their free Driver Booster version.